-Under the Federal Direct Tax Act (FDTA),4 capital gains arising from the sale of privately held shares of a Swiss tax-resident person are tax free.
+Under the Federal Direct Tax Act (FDTA),3 capital gains arising from the sale of privately held shares of a Swiss tax-resident person are tax-free.
 However, the tax law states some exemptions whereby a capital gain would be subject to income tax and withholding tax in the following two basic cases:

-a An indirect partial liquidation,5 (i.e., capital gains arising from the sale of at least 20 per cent of the capital of a company if the purchaser were a company or an individual person holding those shares as a business asset).
-It is a well-known practice that the seller asks for tax warranties and representations in the sale and purchase agreement, whereas the purchaser cannot merge the target with the acquisition company or declare a dividend from distributable non-business-related reserves (available at the date of the purchase) during a five-year blocking period.
+- a an indirect partial liquidation4 (i.e., capital gains arising from the sale of at least 20 per cent of the capital of a company if the purchaser was a company or an individual person holding those shares as a business asset).
+It is a well-known practice that the seller asks for tax warranties and representations in the sale and purchase agreement, whereas the purchaser cannot merge the target with the acquisition company or declare a dividend from distributable non-business-related reserves (available at the date of the purchase) during a five-year blocking period; and - b a transposition,5 that is to say a realisation of a nominal value gain if a shareholding of at least 5 per cent was contributed by an individual shareholder to a company in exchange for shares, with the result that the individual shareholder would own at

-4 Article 1b, Paragraph 3 of the Federal Direct Tax Act (FDTA).
+3 Article 1b, Paragraph 3 of the FDTA.